 Dr Paul O Sullivan

-Paul started studying Psychology at City University, London, obtaining a BSc(Hons) before commencing his training as a Counselling Psychologist at the same institution.
-He has completed his Doctorate in Counselling psychology.
+Paul started studying Psychology at City University, London, obtaining a BSc(Hons) before completing his training as a Counselling Psychologist at the same institution.
 The subject of his Doctoral research focused on the phenomenon of threatened personal identities, specifically looking at inter-relationship identities.

 Paul currently works for the NHS providing psychological therapy for the treatment of depression and anxiety disorders.
-He has also gained extensive experience working within a number of challenging settings, working with individuals, couples, and families.
+He has also gained extensive experience working within a number of challenging settings.

 Shane began his studies in 1991 at University College Dublin, obtaining a BA(Hons) in Psychology and Philosophy.

 He trained as a psychotherapist at the Metanoia Institute in West London, undertaking their MSc programme in Integrative Psychotherapy.

 He then completed the Postgraduate Diploma Expert Practitioner in CBT at King's College London, and now specialises in using CBT to treat complex anxiety cases.

 He has over 15 years of experience as a psychotherapist. and is registered with the United Kingdom Council for Psychotherapy.

 Shane is available Monday, Tuesday, Wednesday and Fridays.